8. Penalties And Interest

 1-8-3: DISHONORED CHECK; PENALTIES

 (A) All violations of any provision of this Code are hereinafter deemed noncriminal offenses and are civil matters, except those violations that are expressly designated as criminal offenses or which are punishable by imprisonment under this Code or under any counterpart state statute.
 Trial of noncriminal offenses shall be to the Court.
 No defendant found civilly liable for a noncriminal offense shall be punished by imprisonment for said offense.
-Any person convicted of a noncriminal violation of any section of this Code shall be fined an amount not to exceed one thousand dollars ($1,000).
-Any person convicted of a criminal violation of any section of this Code shall be imprisoned for a period not to exceed three hundred sixty-five (365) days or fined an amount not to exceed one thousand dollars ($1,000) or both; provided, however, that a person under the age of eighteen (18) years as of the date of the offense for which he is convicted shall not be subject to the imposition of a jail sentence of more than ten (10) days, except in the case of a conviction of a criminal traffic offense.
+Any person convicted of a noncriminal violation of any section of this Code shall be fined an amount not to exceed two thousand five hundred dollars ($2,500).
+Any person convicted of a criminal violation of any section of this Code shall be imprisoned for a period not to exceed three hundred sixty-five (365) days or fined an amount not to exceed two thousand five hundred dollars ($2,500) or both; provided, however, that a person under the age of eighteen (18) years as of the date of the offense for which he is convicted shall not be subject to the imposition of a jail sentence of more than ten (10) days, except in the case of a conviction of a criminal traffic offense.

 (B) The penalties provided in subsection (A) of this Section shall be applicable to every section of this Code the same as though it were a part of each and every separate section.